-What To Take When You Travel to Havana With a Baby:
+What To Take When You Travel to Havana Cuba with Kids:

 1. Diapers – this is such a must that I can’t specify it enough.
 First of all, I couldn’t find too many and when I did they were literally three times more expensive for three times less the quality.

 2. Formula and milk – my one year old drinks a lot of milk.
 I was told to bring powdered milk with me.
 Which we did, but when necessary you will find it in the super markets which are NOT that easy to find.
 And usually they are all quite expensive.
 So if you have the room in your bags, bring enough powdered milk with you and/or formula.

 3. Wet Naps – another item not readily found.
 Just bring enough for your trip and you won’t even notice it.

 What to Take When Traveling with a Picky Eater and Kids younger than ten years old:

 My oldest son is, to say the very least, a PICKY EATER!
 He has minimized his menu to three items and even that can dwindle down to one at a time for weeks.
 So what do you do with these kids.